Parent page: Altium Concord Pro

 Example use of the search feature, in this case finding a project based on its Description.

-Altium Concord Pro also provides the ability to create and manage project folders within the server's structure.
+The Concord Pro Workspace also provides the ability to create and manage project folders within the Workspace's structure.
 Projects may then be created in or moved to any folder in the resulting folder hierarchy.

 To create a new folder under the (default) top-level